Exact entanglement cost of quantum states and channels under PPT-preserving operations: -entanglement measure for quantum channels

 In this subsection, we prove that the $\kappa$-entanglement of a quantum channel does not increase under amortization, which is a property that holds for the squashed entanglement of a channel \cite{TGW14,TGW14B}, a channel's max-relative entropy of entanglement \cite{Christandl2017}, and the max-Rains information of a channel \cite{BW17}.
-We additionally prove that this property implies that the $\kappa$-entanglement of a quantum channel does not increase under the action of a PPT superchannel.
+We additionally prove that this property implies that the $\kappa$-entanglement of a quantum channel does not increase under the action of a class of PPT superchannels.
 A PPT superchannel $\Theta^{\operatorname{PPT}}$ is a physical transformation of a quantum channel.
-That is, the superchannel realizes the following transformation of a channel $\mathcal{M}_{\hat{A}\rightarrow\hat{B}}$ to a channel $\mathcal{N}_{A\rightarrow B}$ in terms of completely-PPT-preserving channels $\mathcal{P}_{A\rightarrow\hat{A}A_{M}B_{M} }^{\text{pre}}$ and $\mathcal{P}_{A_{M}\hat{B}B_{M}}^{\text{post}}$:
+The class of PPT superchannels that we consider realizes the following transformation of a channel $\mathcal{M}_{\hat{A}\rightarrow\hat{B}}$ to a channel $\mathcal{N}_{A\rightarrow B}$ in terms of completely-PPT-preserving channels $\mathcal{P}_{A\rightarrow\hat{A}A_{M}B_{M} }^{\text{pre}}$ and $\mathcal{P}_{A_{M}\hat{B}B_{M}}^{\text{post}}$:

 We also state that the same property holds for the max-Rains information of a quantum channel, due to the main result of \cite{BW17}, while a channel's squashed entanglement and max-relative entropy of entanglement do not increase under the action of an LOCC superchannel.